iftrush/DataScienceClub/README.md

 # DataScienceClub

-Here is the archive for CSM - Data Science Club.
+Here is the archive for CSM - Data Science Club.\n Lectures notes
-Lectures notes